7 things to know before taking out specified illness cover

 Similarly, a self-inflicted injury or a failure to follow medical advice would also affect your ability to make a successful claim.

 And as mentioned already, some serious illnesses like cancer that are caught early or deemed to be easily treatable won't be covered either.

 Another thing people may be unaware of is what’s known as ‘territorial limits’.
 This essentially means that if you live outside the geographic boundaries agreed upon in your policy, for example, outside of the EU, or for a certain number of months in the year, you may be unable to make a claim.

 When applying for serious illness cover it’s also very important to disclose any pre-existing medical conditions as any not disclosed during your application could affect the validity of any future claims.

-As stated above, SIC can be taken out as a standalone product in cases where you have no existing insurance cover in place, but SIC can also be added on when applying for mortgage protection or life insurance cover, also known as additional SIC.
+As stated above, SIC can be taken out as a standalone product when there is no existing insurance cover in place.

-For example, if you take out a life insurance policy worth €200,000 and include SIC to the value of €50,000, a lump sum to this value will be paid out if you make a claim that satisfies the conditions of your SIC policy.
+For example, if you take out a life insurance policy worth €200,000 and add on SIC for €50,000, a lump sum to this value will be paid out if you make a claim that satisfies the conditions of your SIC policy.

 This will not affect your life insurance cover, which will remain at the amount you initially purchased, in this case €200,000, and would also to be paid out if you were to die during the remainder of your policy.

 Our serious illness comparison service lets you easily compare prices and benefits across all of Ireland’s main insurance providers.
 And what’s more, it’s completely free, easy-to-use, 100% impartial and accurate.